dorsadanesh/cse15l-lab-reports/lab-report-3-week-5.md

 # Lab Report 3
 ## Researching Commands

 Consider the command grep.
 It stands for "global regular expression print" and searches for the pattern within a given set of files.
+All of these commands are incredibly useful depending on what you are searching for in your files.

 Find 3 interesting command-line options or alternate ways to use the command you chose.